 So, you want to get a loan?
-Here are some simple tips that will help you make an informed decision about what kind to buy, and who to buy from.
+Here are some simple tips that might help you make more informed decisions about the type of loan you buy, and from whom.

 The amount borrowed;